logicalclocks/hopsworks/docs/admin/oauth2/create-client.md

 - _Logo URL_: optionally a logo URL to an image can be added.
 The logo will be shown on the login page with the name as shown in the figure below.

+## Group mapping
-Optionally you can add a group mapping from your identity provider to hopsworks groups, by click on your name in the top right corner of the navigation bar and choosing *Cluster Settings* from the dropdown menu.
+Optionally you can add a group mapping from your identity provider to hopsworks groups, by clicking on your name in the top right corner of the navigation bar and choosing *Cluster Settings* from the dropdown menu.
 In the *Cluster Settings* _Configuration_ tab search for _oauth\_group\_mapping_ and click on the edit button.